SalomePlatform/smesh/doc/gui/input/additional_hypo.rst

-**Viscous Layers** and **Viscous Layers 2D** additional hypotheses can be used by several 3D algorithms, for example Hexahedron(i,j,k), or 2D algorithms, for example Triangle (MEFISTO), correspondingly.
+**Viscous Layers** and **Viscous Layers 2D** additional hypotheses can be used by several 3D algorithms, for example Hexahedron(i,j,k), or 2D algorithms, for example Triangle (NETGEN_2D), correspondingly.
 These hypotheses allow creation of layers of highly stretched elements, prisms in 3D and quadrilaterals in 2D, near mesh boundary, which is beneficial for high quality viscous computations.